Internet Explorer version history: Windows Internet Explorer 7

-Windows Internet Explorer 7 was released on October 18, 2006.
+Windows Internet Explorer 7 was released on October 18, 2006, and subsequently included with Windows Vista and Windows Server 2008.
 It includes bug fixes, enhancements to its support for web standards, tabbed browsing with tab preview and management, a multiple-engine search box, a web feeds reader, Internationalized Domain Name support (IDN), Extended Validation Certificate support, and an anti-phishing filter.
-With IE7, Internet Explorer has been decoupled from the Windows Shell—unlike previous versions, the Internet Explorer ActiveX control is not hosted in the Windows Explorer process, but rather runs in a separate Internet Explorer process.
-It is included with Windows Vista and Windows Server 2008, and is available for Windows XP Service Pack 2 and later, and Windows Server 2003 Service Pack 1 and later.
-Internet Explorer 7 is the last version of Internet Explorer to support Windows XP x64 Edition RTM and Windows Server 2003 SP1.
+With IE7, Internet Explorer has been decoupled from the Windows Shell—unlike previous versions, the Internet Explorer ActiveX control is not hosted in the File Explorer process, but rather runs in a separate Internet Explorer process.
+It is the last version of Internet Explorer to run on Windows XP x64 Edition RTM and Windows Server 2003 SP1.
 The original release of Internet Explorer 7 required the computer to pass a Windows Genuine Advantage validation check prior to installing, but on October 5, 2007, Microsoft removed this requirement.
 As some statistics show, by mid-2008, Internet Explorer 7 market share exceeded that of Internet Explorer 6 in a number of regions.

 Windows Internet Explorer 8

-Windows Internet Explorer 8 was released on March 19, 2009.
+Windows Internet Explorer 8 was released on March 19, 2009, and subsequently included with Windows 7 and Windows Server 2008 R2.
 It is the first version of IE to pass the Acid2 test, and the last of the major browsers to do so (in the later Acid3 Test, it only scores 24/100.).
 According to Microsoft, security, ease of use, and improvements in RSS, CSS, and Ajax support were its priorities for IE8.

-Internet Explorer 8 is the last version of Internet Explorer to support Windows XP SP2–SP3, Windows XP x64 Edition SP2, Windows Server 2003 SP2, Windows Vista RTM–SP1 and Windows Server 2008 RTM.
+It is the last version of Internet Explorer to run on Windows XP SP2+, Windows XP x64 Edition SP2, Windows Server 2003 SP2, Windows Vista RTM through SP1 and Windows Server 2008 RTM.
 Support for Internet Explorer 8 is bound to the lifecycle of the Windows version it is installed on as it is considered an OS component, thus it is unsupported on Windows XP due to the end of extended support for the latter in April 2014.
 Effective January 12, 2016, Internet Explorer 8 is no longer supported on any client or server version of Windows, due to new policies specifying that only the newest version of IE available for a supported version of Windows will be supported.
 However several Windows Embedded versions will remain supported until their respective EOL, unless otherwise specified.